 Sea Walls

-Seawalls are usually built along the front of cliffs to protect settlements or another land of high economic importance.
-They are often recurved which means waves are reflected back on themselves.
+Seawalls are usually built along the front of cliffs to protect settlements or other areas of high economic importance.
+They are often recurved, which means waves are reflected back on themselves.
 This can cause the erosion of material at the base of the seawall.

 Recurved sea wall and rock armour at Scarborough